exogen/script-atomic-onload/README.md

 A build matrix of every script loader ever made.

 This project tests script loaders for atomic `onload` support, which is the only correct behavior.
-It also contains a reference implementation of correct behavior, which has been adopted in the production-ready [little-loader][little-loader] module.
+It also contains a reference implementation, which has been adopted in the production-ready [little-loader][little-loader] module.

 [![little-loader Status][little-loader_img]][travis]